 Determine Your Price

-Enjoy a quick video of an example of general mountain biking.
+Enjoy a quick video of an example of Mountain Biking for those who are new to the sport of Mountain Biking.

 These usually have less than about 4.5 inches of suspension travel.
 These bikes are built for efficiency, low weight, and self-propelled speed.
 While they can handle most trails, they do not handle the rough stuff as well as longer travel bikes.
 So, if you want to win a cross country race, get to the top of the hill first, or if you ride on relatively smooth trails then these bikes are for you.